Ikarthikmb/gardener-groot/README.md

 To install from the source on Github connect to a terminal on the Raspberry Pi and run the following commands:

-You should see the library install succeed and finish with a message similar to the following:

     sudo apt-get install build-essential python-dev python-smbus git cd ~
     git clone https://github.com/adafruit/Adafruit_Python_MCP3008.git